-International Survivors of Suicide Loss Day is November 19, 2016
+International Survivors of Suicide Loss Day is November 18, 2017

 About Survivor Day

-Interested in hosting an event?
+Interested in hosting a 2017 Survivor Day event?

-If you have not organized an event before, please have a look at our monthly planning calendar, step-by-step organizer’s guide, and promotion & publicity toolkit to see what’s involved, and to determine whether you have the necessary planning experience and are prepared to invest the required time.
+If you would like to host a Survivor Day event, please have a look at our step-by-step guide and our organizer resources page to see what’s involved, and to determine whether you have the necessary time, experience, and volunteer support to host an event.

-If you have any questions about hosting a Survivor Day event, please contact Inge De Taeye, AFSP’s Loss & Healing Programs Manager, at [email protected].▲ Back to Top
+If you have any questions, please contact Inge De Taeye, Loss & Healing Programs Manager, at [email protected].▲ Back to Top